Get outside, share your experiences, and most importantly, always follow safety guidelines.

 “We’d like to thank you for yours and your family’s military service,” the NPS release said.
 “Many national parks have direct connections to the American military—there are dozens of battlefields, military parks, and historic sites that commemorate and honor the service of American veterans. … Join us on social media as we thank our military for their service and share your own park experiences using #MilitaryMonday and #NationalParkWeek.”

-Learn more about Military Monday here or watch the video below.
+Learn more about Military Monday here.

 April 20